remp2020/remp/README.md

 #### [SSO](Sso)

 SSO is the single point of authentication in the default REMP tools configuration.
-Currently it allows users of REMP tools (Beam, Campaign, Mailer) to log in via their Google accounts.
+Currently, it allows users of REMP tools (Beam, Campaign, Mailer) to log in via their Google accounts.

 It also serves as an authentication tool for API requests across the REMP tools - you can manage your API keys